jaime-s5/to-do-app/README.md

 ## About the project

 A todo list app that allows to manage your tasks by creating todos and organize them in different projects.
+Design is heavily inspired in the Todoist app.

 ## Built with